TimothyA86/AngryBirds3D/README.md

 # AngryBirds3D

 School Project where I was tasked to create a 3D version of Angry Birds.
-It also features my own Entity Component System (ECS) library, ecs.js.
+It also features my own [Entity Component System (ECS) library](https://github.com/TimothyA86/JavaScript_ECS)

 ## Project Requirements
 * Use physi.js